mozilla/open-leadership-training-series/_articles/get-your-project-online/introducing-github-for-collaborative-work-and-version-control.md

 following: _articles/get-your-project-online/the-github-interface-and-markdown.md
 summary: "For others to discover, contribute to, learn from, and re-use your project, it needs to be on the world wide web.
 We recommend using a web-based software platform called GitHub, which helps you with one of the main challenges in collaborating with lots of volunteers on a single project.
 This challenge is “version control,” the task of managing the many contributions your group makes to shared working documents.
 This module explains the more about version control, and how GitHub can help."
 prereq: "Have completed all previous sections and modules"
-format: "Read, look at diagrams, and watch videos."
+format: "Read, look at diagrams, and watch videos"
-materials: "none"
+materials: "None"
 ---
 * TOC
 {:toc}

-### 4.2.1 Collaborative Work and Version Control
+### Collaborative Work and Version Control

 Your contributors may be spread around the world or working in the same room; they may be working simultaneously or asynchronously.
 No matter how you’re working, all contributions need to be wrangled into a single project.
 Thankfully, we have version control, which is a way of keeping track of changes made to a collection of working documents.
 Version control also stores the history of changes, allowing you to revert or go back to earlier versions of those documents, and understand how contributions have changed the project over time.
 You may have used word processing software that has a “changes,” “history” or “revisions” feature, which also allows you to see and revisit any changes to the document: this is a form of version control!